49 Master Bedroom Ideas

 Wood or metal headboards can be softened by choosing one that includes a fabric-covered section to rest against.
 A heavy, carved wood headboard brings an old-world charm to your traditional and and can often be purchased with coordinating nightstands and dressers.
 Metal beds come in every possible finish, from mirror-like chrome to wrought iron to brass.
 Metal bed styles may feature the sleek lines of modern or include every curve, embellishment, and finial that makes Victorian design so grand.

-4. Master Bedroom Lighting Ideas
+4. Lighting Tips and Ideas

 Don’t just settle for your builder’s basic overhead light fixture when it’s so easy to replace it with a magnificent focal point.
 You may not use your overhead light often in the bedroom, favoring nightstand lamps that cast a softer glow at night.
 However, both types of lighting are important to creating the right atmosphere in your master bedroom.